rockstoneaidev/auth-bridge-laravel/docs/app-prd.md

 - AI developer agents (see [AI Collaboration Playbook](../ai/AGENTS.md))

 **Summary:**
-Auth Bridge Laravel is a reusable Laravel package that connects any Laravel + Inertia + Svelte app to a central authorization API (**auth-api**).
-It handles all authentication, registration, 2FA, and user context, so new apps can be launched instantly without custom auth logic.
-The package syncs a minimal local user record, delegates all token/role/permission logic to the central API, and ships with a ready-made UI (login, registration, etc.) scaffolded into the app.
+Auth Bridge Laravel is a reusable Laravel package that handles authentication and user context for Laravel + Inertia + Svelte apps.
+It supports two strategies:

+1.  **Firebase Authentication** (Default/Recommended): Modern, stateless JWT authentication where each app (per environment) has its own Firebase project.
+2.  **Auth API** (Legacy): Centralized OAuth2/Passport authentication connecting to the **auth-api** service.

+The package standardizes the interface for "logging in", syncing a minimal local user record, and managing roles/permissions, regardless of the underlying provider.

-The laravel-app-template is at ../laravel-app-template/ and the auth-api is at ../auth-api/ so you can see the code there.
-From the laravel-app-template and it's install.sh script together with this auth-bridge-laravel package I've created the RefinePress app at ../refinepress/.
+The laravel-app-template is at ../laravel-app-template/ and the auth-api is at ../auth-api/.
+From the laravel-app-template and its install.sh script together with this auth-bridge-laravel package, we created the RefinePress app at ../refinepress/.

 ---